-The President/CEO of YWCHSB or delegate is responsible for:
+The president of the board or delegate is responsible for:

-- (1) Managing and administering assignment of authority to procure to individuals in the YWCHSB. - (2) Ensuring those individuals given authority to procure have the required training to effectively manage the procurement and contracts over which they have authority. - (3) Managing solicitation and contract award processes in a manner consistent with the objectives in Section 2, including: - a) establish, maintain and use standard procurement documents; - ensuring that contracts for goods, services and construction are designed to provide the best value to YWCHSB; - c) ensuring compliance with YWCHSB policy and applicable legislation; - d) making diligent efforts to resolve any complaints with proponents and bidders as a first step in the dispute resolution process; - e) issuing solicitations for bids or proposals and for receiving responses for all open, competitive procurement; - f) identifying, planning, negotiating, establishing, managing and fully documenting YWSCHSB supply arrangements and screened qualified source lists that will provide best value to YWCHSB; and - (4) Monitoring and reporting to the Board of Directors for compliance with procurement policy, including providing a complete list of sole source contracts awarded. - (5) Supporting constructive relations with suppliers, proponents and bidders including: - a) establishing and maintaining mechanisms to coordinate and support development and communications with suppliers, proponents and bidders; and - b) establishing and managing guidelines and procedures for a formal dispute resolution process.
+- (1) Managing and administering assignment of authority to procure to individuals in the board. - (2) Ensuring those individuals given authority to procure have the required training to effectively manage the procurement and contracts over which they have authority. - (3) Managing solicitation and contract award processes in a manner consistent with the objectives in Section 2, including: - a) establish, maintain and use standard procurement documents; - b) ensuring that contracts for goods, services and construction are designed to provide the best value to the board; - c) ensuring compliance with board policy and applicable legislation; - d) making diligent efforts to resolve any complaints with proponents and bidders as a first step in the dispute resolution process; - e) issuing solicitations for bids or proposals and for receiving responses for all open, competitive procurement; - f) identifying, planning, negotiating, establishing, managing and fully documenting board supply arrangements and screened qualified source lists that will provide best value to the board; and - (4) Monitoring and reporting to the board of directors for compliance with procurement policy, including providing a complete list of sole source contracts awarded. - (5) Supporting constructive relations with suppliers, proponents and bidders including: - a) establishing and maintaining mechanisms to coordinate and support development and communications with suppliers, proponents and bidders; and b) establishing and managing guidelines and procedures for a formal dispute resolution process.